Fellow Since 2008

 AGEMTE – Assessoria de Grupo Especializada

-This profile was prepared when Emmanuel Falcão was elected to the Ashoka Fellowship in 2008.
+This description of Emmanuel Falcão's work was prepared when Emmanuel Falcão was elected to the Ashoka Fellowship in 2008.

 In Brazil, where there have been few relationships between universities and poor rural communities, Emmanuel Falcão is building bridges between them by offering university accredited service learning.
 This is having a major impact on communities and is transforming students and universities.